 Known issues with the Gaia DR2 data

 This page lists the known issues in our second data release.
+The limitations of the data are described on the Gaia DR2 contents page.
 Tips on how to better make use of the Gaia Archive can be found here.

 Astrometry: 2- versus 5-parameter solutions

 Gaia DR2 provides astrometry for 1.69 billion objects.
 The vast majority of them, 1.33 billion sources, have 5-parameter solutions, i.e., in addition to right ascension and declination, also the proper motion (in right ascension and declination) and the parallax are given.
 The remaining 361 million objects have 2-parameter solutions (right ascension and declination only).
 The criterion for receiving either a 2- or a 5-parameter solution has been based on the quality of the astrometric and photometric data, as set out in Equations (11) and (12) in Lindegren et al. (2018).

 The decision between these 2- and 5-parameter solutions was based on preliminary (non-published) photometry used early in the Gaia DR2 data processing.
 During the final stages of the photometric data processing, the so called 'bronze' sources (see Riello et al. (2018) and Evans et al. (2018) for explanation) received updated photometry, which has been published as part of Gaia DR2.
 However, the astrometric selection between 2- and 5-parameter solutions was not re-done using these new data.
 As a consequence, the published photometry and the astrometric selection criteria between 2- and 5-parameter solutions are inconsistent in some 9 million cases.